ThatOneFBIAgent/PaydayBannerGenerator/readme.md

 - Editable width
 - GIF and MP4 export w/ custom lenght
 - Supports auto calc for gif lenght for a smooth animation

+### Todo:
+- Font selection
+- and size (?)
+- make the color selection more concise and allow hex input
+- maybe use something other than tkinter? iunno.

 License:
 Affero General Public License v3